Ture ā-Rohe Whakararata Waipiro 2014

 Alcohol Control Bylaw 2014

 The Alcohol Control Bylaw aims to reduce alcohol-related harm by controlling the consumption and possession of alcohol in public places.

 What the Alcohol Control Bylaw does

 The bylaw establishes the structure to make alcohol bans.

-Alcohol bans prohibit drinking alcohol in public places during particular times.
+Alcohol bans prohibit drinking and possessing alcohol in public places during particular times.

 The bylaw includes criteria to help decide whether to adopt an alcohol ban, based on the requirements of the Local Government Act 2002.

 Local boards have the delegated authority to make decisions about local alcohol bans.